Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce 9600 GSO ASUS 512 will be 25% quicker than the GeForce 9400 GT 256MB overall, due to its higher bandwidth. (explain)
+Memory BandwidthTheoretically speaking, the GeForce 9600 GSO ASUS 512 will be 25% quicker than the GeForce 9400 GT 256MB overall, because of its greater data rate. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison